becarpenter/book6/99. Chapter Template/Markdown Usage.md

   {{I-D.ietf-v6ops-xxx}}    to refer to an Internet Draft
   {{draft-ietf-v6ops-xxx}}  the same!
   {{Last Section}}          to refer to a section in the present chapter
   {{2.
 Addresses}}          to refer to a section in another chapter  (the single space is required)
 ~~~

 Such references will be fixed up by the next run of makeBook,
 since they are unknown to GitHub's built-in markdown.
-Note that
+There is some
-there is **no checking** of the RFCs, draft names, etc. Any typos
+checking of the RFCs, draft names, etc. (but only when makeBook
-will be preserved.
+has web access).

 Diagrams can be ASCII art when applicable, e.g.:
 ~~~